DePayFi/widgets/README.md

 ## Demo

-To easily configure DePay Payment Widgets please use our configurator here:
+To easily configure the DePay Payment Widgets please use our configurator here:

 https://app.depay.com/integrations/new